Lac qui Parle Dam, Watson, Minnesota.

 The spillway is eligible to be listed on the National Register of Historic Places, and coordination with the State Historic Preservation Office is ongoing.

 The St. Paul District awarded an Architecture and Engineering Services contract to a Stanley-Stantec joint venture (JV).
 The JV developed plans and specifications, and a construction contract was awarded with limited funding September 2024.
-This contract covers 1,300 linear feet of the spillway.
-The remaining 1,200 linear feet of the spillway still need to be repaired; notably, the remaining spillway is wider than the initial 1,300 linear feet currently contracted, so the cost is expected to be higher.
+This contract covers repairs on 1,300 linear feet of the spillway.
+Construction is currently underway and is expected to be complete in spring 2026.
+Construction was delayed due to high water, and temporary flood protection was installed to reduce the risk of an overtopping event.
+Funding has been obtained to advertise a construction contract for the remaining 1,200 linear feet of spillway.
+A contract is expected to be awarded for the remaining section (Phase 2) by the end of calendar year 2025.

 Authority